-Our hugely successful Saturday morning player-centred School of Excellence has been continuously developing over the past twenty-four years, to the point where we now have up to 150 Cubs, Kittens and Special Needs players developing their mastery of the ball and playing skills under the tutelage of Coaching Co-ordinator Paul Downer and his cadre of coaches, but in a fun environment using positive learning experiences, in a Coerver-styled approach.
+Our hugely successful Saturday morning player-centred School of Excellence has been continuously developing over the past twenty-five years, to the point where we now have up to 100 Cubs, Kittens and Special Needs players developing their mastery of the ball and playing skills under the tutelage of Cabinteely’s experienced coaching staff in a fun and positive learning environment.

-Evidence of this achievement is clear when one observes the selection of Cabo Cubs who’ve graduated and brought this style of play right through, even to our successful Senior teams over that 24-year period.
+Evidence of this achievement is clear when one observes the selection of Cabo Cubs who’ve graduated and brought this style of play right through, even to our successful senior and League of Ireland teams over that 25-year period.

-The club is responding to the need to ensure that this organically developed approach becomes fully integral to the way all club players are developed by implementing an upgraded player development pathway and a supportive coaching structure, underpinned with the expertise available from our experience with the world-famous Coerver Coaching Method.
+The club is responding to the need to ensure that this organically developed approach becomes fully integral to the way all club players are developed by implementing an upgraded player development pathway and the continuous improvement of a supportive coaching structure, underpinned with the expertise available from our experienced senior coaches.